Retro-Commodore/RCEU2215-C64-Cartridge-Horizontal-Adapter/README.md

 Also the IEC cable connectors would cross tightly and strain the connectors on both IEC and U2 ports.
 The U2+ IEC got moved back in this new design, but not enough, and now the tape connector + audio connectors are in the way.

-The result was to make this adapter, 2 nylon standoffs, a cartridge connector and this pcb is all that is needed to fix this problem.
+The result was to make this adapter, and the items below fixes that problem

+* 2 (nylon) standoffs
+* A cartridge connector
+* this pcb

+Standoffs and connector can be found on ebay, or perhaps your favorite local store.